 The present paper is devoted to investigating the EdS-G gravity, which allows us to address holography in a controlled non-relativistic de Sitter setting as well as learning about de Sitter space.
 We will explore both the boundary and bulk realisation of this non-relativistic version of de Sitter gravity.

-On the boundary side we will use the BF formalism in two dimensions, a first-order gauge theory formulation of a gravity theory that realises EdS-G isometries, for which a boundary formulation was derived in \cite{Gomis:2020wxp} -- see also \cite{Grumiller:2020elf} for studies of non-Lorentzian realisations of JT gravity.
-It was shown that the asymptotic structure of this Galilean gravity is governed by a so-called non-relativistic Schwarzian theory, which has an infinite-dimensional symmetry algebra, the warped Virasoro algebra.
-Inspired by the computation of the one-loop contribution to the boundary description of the relativistic Schwarzian, see \cite{Mertens:2022irh} for a comprehensive review, we compute the one-loop contribution to the non-relativistic Schwarzian theory and find that it correctly reflects the number of generators of EdS-G algebra.
-On the bulk side, we present a Newton-Cartan incarnation that geometrises the EdS-G algebra and show that it solves the equations of motion for a non-relativistic version of JT gravity.
+On the boundary side we will use the BF formalism in two dimensions, a first-order gauge theory formulation of a gravity theory that realises EdS-G isometries, for which a boundary formulation was derived in \cite{Gomis:2020wxp} -- see also \cite{Grumiller:2020elf} for studies of non-Lorentzian realisations of JT.
+It was shown that the asymptotic structure of this Galilean gravity is governed by a so-called non-relativistic Schwarzian theory, which exhibits an infinite-dimensional symmetry algebra given by the twisted Virasoro algebra.
+Inspired by the computation of the one-loop contribution to the boundary description of the relativistic Schwarzian, see \cite{Mertens:2022irh} for a comprehensive review, we compute the one-loop contribution to the non-relativistic Schwarzian theory and find that it correctly reflects the number of generators of EdS-G. On the bulk side we present a Newton-Cartan incarnation that geometrises the EdS-G algebra and we show that its solves the equations of motion of a non-relativistic version of JT.

 The structure of the paper is as follows: We compute one-loop fluctuations to the boundary theory governing the dynamics of a two-dimensional EdS-G gravity theory in Section \ref{sec:boundary}.
 We continue with a further presentation of a Newton-Cartan formulation of the gravitational bulk in Section \ref{sec:bulk}.
 In the last Section \ref{sec:discuss}, we relate our computations with recent developments in the fields and discuss future prospects.